VA-Explorer/va_explorer/_sources/training/it_guides.md.txt

 install and maintain the VA Explorer system.
 While VA Explorer is pre-configured to run on deployment, VA Explorer integrates with other systems and having a system administrator who has the necessary skills to maintain the system over time is crucial to long term success.
-IT support can do more compex tasks than VA Explorer admins characterized by overall system installation, deployment, and maintenance that may occur outside of VA Explorer itself.
+IT support can do more complex tasks than VA Explorer admins characterized by overall system installation, deployment, and maintenance that may occur outside of VA Explorer itself.
 The estimate of level-of-support described below is presented as reference only, and your